2dof/esp_control/Examples/README.md

 *Example 2: Class controller example -  implementing OOP tutorial*

 This tutorial will cover:
-- Part 1: implementing basic  p-i-d controller as class object
+- Part 1: Implementing basic  p-i-d controller as class object
-- Part 2: using timer interrupt as hardware implementation of controller (esp32)
+- Part 2: Using timer interrupt as hardware implementation of controller (esp32)

 Tutorial will not cover how to implement fully application (fully functional controller) but some sugestions will be added)

-In this example a  ```  pid_awm_updateControl() ``` form pid_aw.py will be use as main p-i-d alghorithm and for simulation purpose a FOPDT_model ( from simple_models_esp.py
+In this example, a ```pid_awm_updateControl()``` function from pid_aw.py will be used as the main p-i-d algorithm, and a FOPDT_model (from simple_models_esp.py) will be used for simulation.

 **introduction**

-A basic sequence in digital (discrete) p-i-d implementation is ("PID Controllers - Theory Design and Tuning" by Karl J. Aström and Tore Hägglund, sec.
-3.6 digital implementation):
+A basic sequence in digital (discrete) p-i-d implementation is ("PID Controllers - Theory, Design and Tuning" by Karl J. Aström and Tore Hägglund, sec.
+3.6 Digital Implementation).

-(1) Wait for clock interrupt
+(1) Wait for clock interrupt.
-(2) Read analog input  (Process value, (Setpoint))
+(2) Read analog input  (Process value, (Setpoint)).
-(3) Compute control signal
+(3) Compute control signal.
 (4) Set analog output ( before do some preprocessing) (5) Update controller variables
 (6) Go to 1

-From above, we can notice that step (5) is done after setting physical output (the control value (Cv) should be calculated and updated as fast as possible), which means that the controller's parameters and variables can't be modified during Cv caluations (to avoid unexpected behavior).
-Because p-i-d parameters: Kp, Ti, Td, Tm, Td, Umax, Umin, dUlim and Ts (see  [2.2 PID with anti-windup](https://github.com/2dof/esp_control/#22-pid-with-anti-windup) for full structure description) can be change in any time by the user, so we need a copy of parameters, that functionality will be implemented in part 1 of tutorial.
+From above, we can notice that step (5) is done after setting physical output (the control value (Cv) should be calculated and updated as fast as possible), which means that the controller's parameters and variables can't be modified during Cv calculations (to avoid unexpected behavior).
+Because p-i-d parameters: Kp, Ti, Td, Tm, Td, Umax, Umin, dUlim and Ts (see  [2.2 PID with anti-windup](https://github.com/2dof/esp_control/#22-pid-with-anti-windup) for full structure description) can be changed at any time by the user, we need a copy of parameters, and that functionality will be implemented in Part 1 of the tutorial.

-In step (2) some additional signal processing (at least unit conversion) are needed, also Setpoint (Sp) can be set by potentiometer so noise filtering may may be necessary.
-In hardware soltion, at least Sp, Pv, error , Cv  should be presented on display and for Sp value setting (user->Sp setting (with potentiometer)-display->user) frequency display update can differ from p-i-d samplint time (especially when we control a slow process a Cv can be calculated even every few seconds)- in that case a user menu system (for keyboard and display) should take care of Sp noise filtration).
+In step (2) some additional signal processing (at least unit conversion) is needed, and the setpoint (Sp) can be set by a potentiometer, so noise filtering may be necessary.
+In hardware solution, at least Sp, Pv, error, Cv  should be presented on display, and for Sp value setting (user->Sp setting (with potentiometer)-display->user), the frequency of the display update can differ from the p-i-d sampling time (especially when we control a slow process, a Cv can be calculated even every few seconds); in that case, a user menu system (for the keyboard and display) should take care of Sp noise filtration).
-In step (4) ussualy we set a PWM output as analog output, but it can be also PWM + DO (Digital Output) ( for DC motor control with direction), or just DO (On-off control).
+In step (4), we usually set a PWM output as an analog output, but it can also be  PWM + DO (digital output) (ffor DC motor control with direction), or just DO (On-off control).

 Part 1: P-I-D Class

-code of of class pid_awm_controller() is presented below. as a basic we have:
+The code for the pid_awm_controller() class is presented below.
+As a basic, we have:
 - pid structure, descibed in [2.2 PID with anti-windup](https://github.com/2dof/esp_control/#22-pid-with-anti-windup))
 - local copy of parameters Kp,Ti,Td,Tm, Td, Umax,Umin, dUlim, Ts
 - flag ``` Fparam ``` for informing if parameters has been change and recalculation will be nedeed